 Quick check-ups for the condition of a quay are done cost-efficiently with a ROV.
 When scanning only smaller areas, it is not necessary to send in divers or to use heavy hydrographic survey vessels .
 AUV can be equipped with a camera to get a close view of a suspected collision damage, for example.

 Gathering 3D data with an autonomous vessel, whether it dives or floats, is in above mentioned cases more efficient than using a traditional survey fleet.
 In addition, using autonomous vessels can increase workplace safety and minimize negative effects to the environment.
 The increased usage of ROVs in different industries is hence no surprise.

 Even though the needed personnel in surveying might less than before, there is still a need to deliver the gathered 3D data to various stakeholders after the survey.
-Take a free 28 days trial of GISGRO to see how easily it could be done with a simple online platform!
+Start a demo to see how easily it could be done with a simple online platform!